OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 ![](/docs/images/5671191/5865836.png?effects=drop-shadow)

-You can override this behavior by configuring anÂ [Auto Deploy Override](/docs/home/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides.md).
+You can override this behavior by configuring an [Auto Deploy Override](/docs/home/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides.md).

 ### Which steps will be run during automatic deployments?